mivp/VizNotes/3DVis-VR-Workshop.md

  - The data is inherently 3D (eg: 3D models, scans, geospatial data that includes the height axis)
  - The data is abstract and difficult to condense to 2D or comprehend with a 2D plot
  - The data can be mapped to an inherently 3D dataset, eg: can be plotted on a geospatial 3d dataset to map to locations
- - For fun / outreach / increased impact : humans find 3D visualisations more compelling than flat 2D images
+ - For fun / outreach / increased impact : humans find 3D visualisations more compelling than flat 2D images.
-.

 ### Why/when to use Virtual Reality in particular?
  - Where Immersion in data and 360 view is more useful than an overview
  - When interaction with visualised data/objects using VR controls would be more intuitive than point & click / keyboard / touchscreen